-This includes, but is not limited to, first responders, health care workers, child care providers, teachers, coaches, and retail staff.
+This may include first responders, health care workers, child care providers, teachers, coaches, and retail staff.

-- Even if you do not have symptoms or you have not had close contact to someone known to have COVID-19, you should still get tested every two weeks (or based on your employer's guidance) if you are not fully vaccinated.
-People without symptoms can still spread COVID-19 to others.
+- Even if you do not have symptoms or you have not had close contact to someone known to have COVID-19, you should still get tested according to setting-specific guidance or your employer's guidance.